CINNAMON; Nutraceutical Supplement for Heart Health

 Cardiovascular system

-Using cinnamon extract capsules (250 mg/kg body weight) in type 2 diabetes patients for two months reduced Total Cholesterol, HDL, and LDL.
+Using cinnamon extract capsules (250 mg/kg body weight) for two months in type 2 diabetes patients reduced Total Cholesterol, HDL, and LDL.

 Type-2 diabetes